kevin-lambda/kevin-lambda/dev_log.md

 - Build first then optimize... but know when to pause for optimizing.
 Because if you let it go too long, it'll accumulate too much.
 - Libraries: its best to test a library separately before adding to project.
 Somehow make a testing environment all ready for it.
 - api: let the api just do api and ORM query stuff. keep it simple and don't work with the data too much in there.
 To separate concerns. keep data parsing close to the data origination.

-- state management.
+- State management.
 Figure out when is the best use case for a state management tool.
 Although messy, I still think the admin implementation is OK.
 All the state only needs to be on that page and not accross other pages.
 Which is what I understand a state management tool like redux to be used for.

-- naming consistency: This is the simplest hardest thing.
+- Naming consistency: This is the simplest hardest thing.
 Trying to be consistent with all the object names and types and properties.
 It would make things a lot easier, but it is hard to keep it all on track when only following a loose plan.

+9/13/2023

+- Build tooling knowledge: You can get away with not understanding how build tooling works.... until you can't.
+When you can't, it can totally stop progress, because each dev environment can be unique.
+Compared to trying to solve a coding issue, which is more localized.

 - I can see a lot of places where I know there's a better way to do it.
 I just don't know how exactly right now.

 ### Dev learnings ========================================================

-### SPRINT 1: 7/24/2023
+### SPRINT 1: 7/24/2023 - chord rendering and database

 #### Prisma